All Episodes

 Yes, I agree.

-And you know, I'm a big fan of Cash Patels and have known him for some time and uh was thrilled that he was heading the FBI, but you know, uh uh it's not just me saying this.
+And, you know, I'm a big fan of Kash Patel's and have known him for some time and was thrilled that he was heading the FBI.

-There are FBI whistleblowers who are still on you know indefinite suspension without pay who have not been uh made whole or you know, given any kind of indication that uh the injustice will be put right, but it's not just that.
+There are FBI whistleblowers who are still on indefinite suspension without pay, who have not been made whole or given any kind of indication that the injustice will be put right.

-you know, anarchists or insurrectionists, and he didn't care because he was a true believer in that kind of Joe Biden narrative that domestic terrorism, that that attack with white supremacy, the worst attack on democracy since Pearl Harbor.
+And he didn't care because he was a true believer in that kind of Joe Biden narrative that domestic terrorism, that that attack was white supremacy, the worst attack on democracy since Pearl Harbor.

 And he was the boss of domestic terrorism at Washington headquarters.

-But between the two of them, they were responsible for the injustices that came about in that ridiculous over the top prosecutions and I mean people that just walked through and were even being waved in that did nothing, you know, beyond maybe take videos.
+But between the two of them, they were responsible for the injustices that came about in that ridiculous, over-the-top prosecutions and investigation.

-Uh I mean, you know, giving them five year jail sentences was beyond excessive, especially if you believe in equal justice under the law, nothing happened to the summer of 2020 rioters.
+I mean, you know, giving them five-year jail sentences was beyond excessive, especially if you believe in equal justice under the law.

 Thanks, Sean.

-All right, 25 now to the top of the hour, 800 941 Sean.
+All right, 25 now to the top of the hour, 800-941-Sean, if you want to be a part of the program this Friday.

 It is the last day to register for our Tesla giveaway contest.

-Just go to Hannity.com and click at the top of the homepage, the Tesla Contest.
+Just go to Hannity.com and click at the top of the homepage, the Tesla contest.

-It'll take you to the contest page, and this is your final day to register.
+And this is your final day to register.

 We should announce a winner sometime next week.

-And the word of the day, which you will need when you go to the contest page is now, meaning do it now.
+And the word of the day, which you will need when you go to the contest page, is now, meaning do it now.

 But it's one word, now.

-Anyway, and good luck to everybody.
+Anyway, good luck to everybody.

 And thanks for the millions of you that have signed up for it, apparently.

-Um I I have nothing to do with picking the winner.
+I have nothing to do with picking the winner.

 I'm making that very clear, Linda, right?